 Here’s everything you need to know about Google’s changes, which some have labeled “Mobilegeddon.”

-1. Only smartphones impacted.
 Google’s search results on desktop and tablets will be unaffected by the new algorithm.
 But it still has a big impact.
 Mobile makes up about half of all Google searches.

-2. Website operators had two months to prepare.
 Usually, Google doesn’t pre-announce algorithm tweaks.
 But Mobilegeddon could have such a dramatic impact on mobile search results that Google opted to give businesses time to get ready.

 In February, the search company released a “mobile-friendly” test, which allows websites to see whether their sites are ready for the algorithm tweak.
 Mobile websites with unplayable videos, slow mobile pages and blocked image files will get knocked down a peg.

-3. Algorithm changes can be nasty.
 Many businesses rely heavily on Google to send traffic to their websites.
 Google controls two-thirds of the U.S. search market, and when Google changes its code, companies have to scramble to relearn how to optimize their sites for Google’s search.